gfusee/seal-sdk-rs/CONTRIBUTING.md

 Thank you for taking the time to contribute to this repository!
 Contributions are very welcome.
 The project aims to maximise developer experience, so documentation feedback is especially valuable.
-Before opening a pull request, please open an issue or reach out to @gfusee on GitHub to discuss the change.
+Before opening a pull request, please open an issue or reach out to [gfusee33](https://x.com/gfusee33) on X to discuss the change.

 ## Running the tests